What do hospitals use instead of pagers?

 Other hospitals are using voice over internet protocol (VoIP) phones or radio systems to communicate with one another.
 VoIP phones allow staff to make and receive calls over the internet, while radio systems allow for real-time communication between staff members using portable radios or other devices.

 Hypercare offers a virtual pager & secure messaging app built for clinicians so there is no change in workflow, other than ditching the physical pager and replacing it with a smartphone app.
 You can confidently plug in a Hypercare virtual pager in place of your physical pager, and see a major improvement in convenience, reliability, and feature set.
-Learn more about Hypercare’s best-in-class virtual pager here.
+Learn more about Hypercare’s best-in-class pager replacement.

 While pagers may still be in use in some hospitals, it is clear that there are many alternatives available that can help improve communication and patient care.